Preloader

 Option A: The HTML Link (Most Common)

-You just add a into the your file.
-This line instructs the browser to fetch the font immediately.
-“Cheeky, ask for this font now before you do anything.”
+You can simply add a <link> tag into your HTML file.
+Specifically, this line instructs the browser to fetch the font immediately.
+Think of it as saying, “Please ask for this font now before doing anything else.”

 HTML